+The most common method of dividing a pension following a divorce is through a pension sharing order.
 A pension sharing order transfers a lump sum of one party’s pension to the other party.
-This will be awarded to them as a ‘pension credit’ which is then transferred into their own separate pension.
+The receiving party gets a pension credit, which is invested in a separate pension in their name.
 As such, each party will have their own separate pension from then on and will not benefit from each other’s post-divorce pension contributions.

 In this sense, it may be helpful to think of a pension attachment order as being similar to spousal maintenance.